The Largest Wolf in History was Twice the Size of a Dire Wolf

 Daniel Eskridge/Shutterstock.com

 Dire wolves, brought back into the spotlight through recent cloning efforts, are often portrayed as the greatest of prehistoric canines.
 Yet, even the largest dire wolf would pale in comparison to Epicyon haydeni.
-This colossal canine, whose very name translates to “more than a dog”, truly lived up to its epic monker, reigning as the largest wolf to ever walk the Earth.
+This colossal canine, whose name translates to more than a dog, truly lived up to its epic moniker, reigning as the largest wolf ever to walk the Earth.
+Continue reading to learn more about this magnificent beast that was twice the size of a dire wolf.

 A Canine Titan Even Bigger Than a Dire Wolf